agaier/sail/README.md

 presented at AIAA Aviation and Aeronautics Forum 2017. https://hal.inria.fr/hal-01518786/file/aiaa_sail.pdf

-'help sail' for contents of source code and main algorithm syntax

      Two domains are provided: 2D airfoils (help airfoil) and 3D velomobile shells (help velo).
 To apply SAIL to a new domain only new representation and evaluation functions must be created.
 More sample domains will be made public as their are published.
 If you are interested in creating a new domain and having trouble, don't hesistate to ask!

 Produced using
     Matlab Version: 9.1.0.441655 (R2016b)